yejun2/Mixture-of-Hierarchy-Mamba/rebuttal3_3.md

 **Response to Reviewer UfBF**

-We thank the reviewer for recognizing the novelty of architectural-level routing and for noting that the learned routing behavior autonomously follows a coarse-to-fine pattern.
+We thank the reviewer for these insightful comments.
+We agree on the importance of clarifying the distinct roles of our backbone versus dynamic routing, formalizing router coordination, and emphasizing that architectural routing complements—rather than competes with—token- or layer-level routing.

 **W1.
 Whether the architectural-routing viewpoint drives the gain**